The Representation Theory of 2-Sylow Subgroups of the Symmetric Group: The Bratteli diagram

-For instance, for the tree $\tau=(r,\{T,T\})$, $\Res(\tau)$ is the multiset formed by adding $T$ to the front of every forest in $\Res(T)$.
+We define an operation on 1-2 binary trees to retrieve the downset $\tau^-$ from the tree $\tau$: \begin{definition} \end{definition} \begin{remark} For the trees $\tau=(r,\{T,T\})$ and $\tau=(r,\{T\})$, $\Res(\tau)$ is the multiset formed by adding $T$ to the front of every forest in $\Res(T)$.
 If $\tau=(r,\{T_1,T_2\})$, and $T_1$ and $T_2$ are distinct subtrees, the multiset $\Res(\tau)$ is a union of two multisets, one where $T_1$ was added to the front of every forest of $\Res(T_2)$, and one where $T_2$ was added to the front of every forest of $\Res(T_1)$.
-The two terms of this union are disjoint since the largest trees in the forests of each($T_1$ and $T_2$ are distinct).
+The two terms of this union are disjoint since the largest trees in the forests of each ($T_1$ and $T_2$) are distinct. \end{remark} \begin{prop} Let $T$ be a 1-2 binary tree, and $T^{-}$ be its downset.
+Then $T^{-}=\Res(T)$. \end{prop}